You just want the full 65-page PDF? It’s here:The GMAT Reading Comprehension Guide

 Change your phone’s wallpaper so that when you grab the phone and start working out your stubby little thumbs you see this message:

-JUST GO BLOODY READ AN ACTUAL THING AND QUIT CHECKING FACEGRAM/INSTACHAT/TWATTER AND THE GMAT WILL THANK YOU
+JUST GO BLOODY READ AN ACTUAL THING AND QUIT CHECKING FACETOK, INSTACHAT, AND TWATTER AND THE GMAT WILL THANK YOU

 Get your magazines.
 Love your magazines.
 Read them on the train.
 Read them in the car (assuming you’re not driving).
 Read them in the shower, for all I care.
 Just read whenever you have a moment.